konomissira/Bariatric_incidents_attended_by_LFB_from_Jan_2009/README.md

 ## Project Description:

-This project analyzes data on bariatric incidents attended by the London Fire Brigade (LFB).
+This project analyses data on bariatric incidents attended by the London Fire Brigade (LFB).
 The goal is to process and load the data into a Snowflake powered data warehouse, enabling insightful analysis of the dataset, resource usage, and incident distributions.
-The project also explores visualization options and data science approaches to derive actionable insights.
+The project also explores visualisation options and data science approaches to derive actionable insights.

 ## Tech Stack: